egeeamu/voskhod/README.md

 If you are working with ensembl (may work with plan,metazoa,etc..) dataset :

 Get coding rna :
-xx.xx.xx.cdna.all.fa.gz from :
-ftp://ftp.ensembl.org/pub/release-XX/fasta/species_sp/cdna/
-for example : ftp://ftp.ensembl.org/pub/release-89/fasta/danio_rerio/cdna/Danio_rerio.GRCz10.cdna.all.fa.gz
+xx.xx.xx.cdna.all.fa.gz from for the species of your choice from : ftp://ftp.ensembl.org/pub/current_fasta/ for example : ftp://ftp.ensembl.org/pub/current_fasta/danio_rerio/cdna/Danio_rerio.GRCz10.cdna.all.fa.gz

 Get non-coding rna :
-and  xx.xx.xx.ncrna.fa.gz from :
+and  xx.xx.xx.ncrna.fa.gz for the species of yur choice from : ftp://ftp.ensembl.org/pub/current_fasta/ for example ftp://ftp.ensembl.org/pub/current_fasta/danio_rerio/ncrna/Danio_rerio.GRCz10.ncrna.fa.gz
-ftp://ftp.ensembl.org/pub/release-XX/fasta/species_sp/ncrna/
-for example ftp://ftp.ensembl.org/pub/release-89/fasta/danio_rerio/ncrna/Danio_rerio.GRCz10.ncrna.fa.gz

-Unpack your reference fasta file in "failsafe_input" For example > gzip -d Danio_rerio.GRCz10.cdna.all.fa.gz and put this in "failsafe_input"
+Unpack your reference fasta file in "failsafe_input" within the voskhod folder.
+For example
+> gzip -d Danio_rerio.GRCz10.cdna.all.fa.gz and put this in "failsafe_input"

+Run the conversion script that converts the reference fasta into a SQlite database
+> python 01b_failsafe_cdna_formater_from_fasta.py

 If you are working with custom data-set, make sure your fasta is formated like this :